derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 - *backpropagation* - a fast algorithm composed of four equations used to compute the gradient of the cost function
     - An equation for the error in the output layer
-    - An equation for the error δlδl in terms of the error in the next layer
+    - An equation for the error `δˡ` in terms of the error in the next layer
     - An equation for the rate of change of the cost with respect to any bias in the network
     - An equation for the rate of change of the cost with respect to any weight in the network
 - *weighted input* - `zˡⱼ` is just the weighted input to the activation function for neuron `j` in layer `l`